fbahoken/arabesquefonds/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of arabesqueFonds is to  prepare basemaps files for the
+The goal of arabesqueFonds is to  prepare basemaps files / background map sets that will be integrated in the web flow mapping application called _Arabesque_.

 ## Installation